iem-projects/pd-acre/acre/readme.rst

 -------------------------------------------
 acre - base abstractions and helpers module
 -------------------------------------------
 :Author: Winfried Ritsch
 :Contact: ritsch _at_ algo.mur.at, ritsch _at_ iem.at
 :Copyright: winfried ritsch - IEM / algorythmics 2012+
-:Version: 1.0
+:Version: 1.0.1

 .. _`../docu/acre_title.rst`:  ../docu/acre_title.rst

-This module as library of objects as Puredata patches is a base library for the different ACRE-modules and will be extended over time...
+This is the common base module for the different ACRE-modules.

-Special care is taken not altering code of abstractions already used in other modules.
+Special care is taken not. altering the abstractions  herein, especially whan already used in other modules.

 Most documentation is in example.pd and the objects themselves.